Welcome to my page...

 .

-As an invited scientific committee member of "VI International Conference on Architecture and Gender" in València, (6) I have also served as invited members of "the first" Register Committee of the Society of Architectural Historians, Women in Architecture Affiliated Group with the invitation e-mail by its chair to join the proposal of this Women in Architecture Affiliate Group (2019), their "first" Media and Communication Team (2021), their early oral history project (at the beginning level) on Luigi Horn Mumford of SOM.
-Following the establishment of the Registers Committee in December 2020, I am "the first" member submitting my systematic, in-depth and comprehensive research on “archival resources of diverse women architects and diverse women in architecture” in January and February 2021 (total: 41 pages).
-My systematic research is “the first” register of this Committee on archives, (7) and includes a comprehensive, systematic bibliography on diverse women architects.
+It is always a great pleasure for me to serve for the progress of diverse scholarly communities related to architecture, design and society with my strong emphasis on equity and inclusion: I am a founding member of Citizen TALES Commons, Cambridge-based multidisciplinary and international scholarly community on inclusive citizenship, civic engagement and humanities (with more than 100 international scholars), have initiated and co-curated its "Multidisciplinary Climate Conversation Series", co-organized its several lectures and talks by pioneering professors from MIT, Harvard University, etc., and attended several scientific conferences and symposiums as a co-speaker.
+As an invited scientific committee member of "VI International Conference on Architecture and Gender" in València, (4) I have also served as an invited and active member of "the first" Register Committee of the Society of Architectural Historians, Women in Architecture Affiliated Group with the invitation e-mail by its chair to join the proposal of this Women in Architecture Affiliate Group (2019), invited and active member of "the first" Media and Communication Team (2021), and invited member for their early oral history project (conducted my research at the beginning level) on Luigi Horn Mumford of SOM.
+Following the establishment of the Registers Committee in December 2020, I have regularly participated in its online meetings, am "the first" member submitting my systematic, in-depth and comprehensive research on “archival resources of diverse women architects and diverse women in architecture” in January and February 2021 (total: 41 pages).
+My systematic research is “the first” register of this Committee on archives, (5) and includes a comprehensive, systematic bibliography on diverse women architects.

 .